smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/OnCommand/index.md

 Purpose
 : Inform SDL that a command has been chosen by the User from the UI.

+A notification to inform SDL about a command being selected which had previously been added via [UI.AddCommand](../addcommand)

+!!! must

+The HMI must send the UI.OnCommand notification to SDL when the user selects a command from the application's menu or sub menu.

+!!!

 ### Notification

 #### Parameters